Car-free adventures aroundFort WilliamHighland

 The West Highland Line railways, from Glasgow to coastal Mallaig or Oban, are among the world’s top scenic train journeys.
-A return ticket from Glasgow to Fort William is about £50, but – if you book in advance – you can find tickets online for as little as £14 each way.
+A return ticket from Glasgow to Fort William is cheaper if you book in advance.
 The West Highland Railway starts from Glasgow’s Queen Street Station and splits at Crianlarich, with the Fort William line heading for Mallaig, past the famous Glenfinnan viaduct (see 2 and 3 below).

 - Setting off from Glasgow, the train passes a spectacular series of lochs and mountains.
 Look out for oystercatchers (black and white birds with orange beaks) foraging on the wide sandy shores along the Firth of Clyde.

 - Next, the picturesque Gareloch stretches for six miles below the train, a sea loch surrounded by woods and villages.

 - Through the Loch Lomond and Trosaachs National Park, with its forested hills and valleys, the railway runs above Loch Long and then, for ten beautiful miles, beside Loch Lomond itself.

 - Beyond Crianlarich, the railway climbs through the Grampian Mountains onto wild Rannoch Moor, a huge expanse of tussocky grass and streams that cascade down the hillsides into steep-sided Loch Treig.
 There are no roads here and few paths so train is a great way to see this remote area.

 - Going on, under craggy hills, through Glen Spean, the River Treig swirls along a rocky valley just below the train window.
 Every couple of miles the railway passes views across lakes or rattles over foaming waterfalls.